mmitch/cobol-build/README.md

 You need a recent version of [GnuCOBOL](https://savannah.gnu.org/projects/gnucobol).
 Debian/Ubuntu users could try `apt install open-cobol`.

+/cobol-travis/ has mostly been tested on GnuCOBOL 3.0.0-rc1.
+Older versions should work for the easy cases (eg. static compiles), but more complicated things (eg. dynamic modules) might fail because of different compiler options.

 If your version is too old or you want to build GnuCOBOL from source, you can run `sudo make install-gnucobol`.
 This will install